kudos/node-passwords/README.md

 If you want to run the tests, use `npm install passwords --development` and then run `npm test`.

+If you're running non-harmony node.js, you'll need to `npm install bluebird` ot support promises, otherwise it will use the native `Promise` implementation.

 ## Usage

+### Callbacks

     passwords.crypt('password', function (err, hash) {
       passwords.verify('password', hash, function (err, good) {